vi-vi-io/NJHmedical/README.md

 ## INTRODUCTION
 This custom home page for NJH medical includes:
 * Netlify form that notifies info@njhmedical.com of new submits.
-* custom js form handler that dynamically generates a table of items and quantities ("Your order"), and then includes the table data, along with requestor's contact info and optional comment, in the quote request submission notification email.
+* Custom js form handler that dynamically generates a table of items and quantities ("Your order"), and then includes the table data, along with requestor's contact info and optional comment, in the quote request submission notification email.
-* custom html and SVG animation using css transitions/transforms and/or javascript.
+* Custom html and SVG animation using css transitions/transforms and/or javascript.
 illustration and design by:
 _____________________
 ## TECHNOLOGIES